Residencies

 Excerpts of letters from fourth graders who participated in a Snapshot to Story Residency

-"This past week you made writing fun for me.
-You helped me grow as a writer by helping me use more details and use the setting and dialog more and where I should incorporate it.
+"This past week, you made writing fun for me.
+You helped me grow as a writer by helping me use more details, the setting, and dialogue, and where I should incorporate it.
 You taught me how to picture a picture in my head when describing things.
 You also made me believe in myself as a writer."

-"It was really fun to have an author read a story that I wrote.
-My favorite part was when we first started our stories because I didn't know how good my story would turn out.
-It was cool to see how it all came together....Now it is just easier to think of stories in my head and writing it down on paper.
-You definitely taught me how to be a better writer."
+"It was really fun to have an author read my story.
+My favorite part was when we started our stories because I didn't know how good my story would turn out.
+It was cool to see how it all came together....Now it is just easier to think of stories in my head and write it down on paper.
+You taught me how to be a better writer."

 "I loved how you helped us edit our paper to make it better.
 That was cool.
 My favorite part about you coming in was when we got to edit some of your work.